PREMIUM PODCASTS FOR THE 21ST CENTURY

 A Delight for Fans at Dodger Stadium

 Fred, Art, and Laura Snoke are charmed by Shohei Ohtani and his dog, Decoy, who teamed up to throw out the first pitch at Dodger Stadium.
 Further cementing his superstar status, Ohtani hit a home run for his first at-bat.
 Is he a lock for MVP or does Aaron Judge have slightly better odds?
-Will the injury crisis in the MLB, affecting pitchers and other indispensable players in the leadup to October, change the way the game is played?
+Will the injury crisis in the MLB, affecting pitchers and other indispensable players like Freddie Freeman of the Dodgers, change the way the game is played in the leadup to October?
 And is the University of Michigan in danger of losing its National Championship title?

 Turf Wars